apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 Open up `example-test-plans/router-scale/router-perf/test-plan.yaml` and set the `graph_ref` value to a valid router-scale graph ref from the [router-scale corpus][15].
-Re-running the above command should now output the resolved test plan in your terminal.
+Re-running the above command should now output the templated test plan in your terminal.

 With both Test Plans updated you should have a diff that looks something like this:
 ```diff